-\All steps in these procedures should be done in a reasonably timely manner - taking into consideration critical academic calendar dates, course/program deadlines, clinical schedules, impact upon the student, impact upon classmates, impact upon clinical personnel, impact upon faculty/staff, and other relevant factors.
+All steps in these procedures should be done in a reasonably timely manner - taking into consideration critical academic calendar dates, course/program deadlines, clinical schedules, impact upon the student, impact upon classmates, impact upon clinical personnel, impact upon faculty/staff, and other relevant factors including any additional/separate processes that must be completed first.
 If the matter cannot be resolved in a timely manner, relevant persons (including the student) should be informed in writing of the reason(s) for any delay.

-\All information shared during these processes shall be confidential in accordance with relevant laws and College policy.
+All information shared during these processes shall be confidential in accordance with relevant laws and College policy.